depthfirstlearning/depthfirstlearning.com/_drafts/2018-06-24-DeepStack.markdown

 4. PLG: [Prediction, Learning, and Games](http://www.ii.uni.wroc.pl/~lukstafi/pmwiki/uploads/AGT/Prediction_Learning_and_Games.pdf)

 <br>
-# Class 1: Normal-Form Games & Poker
+# 1 Normal-Form Games & Poker
   **Motivation**: Normal-Form games are the backbone for many of the techniques that later were used in DeepStack and Libratus.
 Understanding them will be a necessary foundation to understanding the innovations they presented.

   **Required Reading**: